-When working in constant voltage regulation (CV) and if the device is a source, the device's internal voltage regulator requires a small transient time to settle the voltage after a load step.
+When working in constant voltage regulation (CV), the device's internal voltage regulator requires a small transient time to settle the voltage after a load step.
 Negative load steps, i.e. high load to lower load, will cause the output voltage to overshoot for a short time until compensated by the voltage regulator.
 The time is takes to settle the voltage can be influenced by switching the voltage regulation speed between the settings Slow, Normal and Fast, whereas Normal is the default.
 Setting Slow will result in a higher transient time and higher voltage drop, but less overshooting, while Fast is vice versa.
-Also see "3.5.3.1.
+Also see "3.4.3.1.
 Sub menu "Settings".